oovm/cargo-tools/projects/cargo-workspace/readme.md

 cargo workspace publish --token your_token
 ```

+This provides a registry token for publishing packages.

 ## How It Works

 1. The tool first looks for the `Cargo.toml` file in the current directory or specified directory to determine if it's a workspace root directory
-2. Parses the workspace configuration to discover all member projects
+2. Parses the workspace configuration to discover all member projects, supporting glob patterns
 3. Parses each project's `Cargo.toml` file to extract dependency relationships
+4. Handles workspace inheritance for package versions
-4. Uses a topological sorting algorithm to determine the correct publish order
+5. Uses a topological sorting algorithm to determine the correct publish order
-5. Publishes each project in order, ensuring that dependent projects are published before the projects that depend on them
+6. Publishes each project in order, ensuring that dependent projects are published before the projects that depend on them

 ## Example